includeos/documentation/Contributing-to-IncludeOS.rst

 **6. Consider making a standalone package**

-We're working on a GitHub-based package manager, much like `npm <https://www.npmjs.com/>`__.
-Most new functionality from us, such as `mana <https://github.com/includeos/mana>`__ (REST framework) and `json <https://github.com/includeos/json>`__, have come out like separate packages - each with their own repository.
-This will help keep the IncludeOS core small, and easier to maintain.
-Clearly, we also want to gather everything in one place, and our upcoming package manager will be doing that.
-Meanwhile: If you do want make a package - just make it a separate GitHub-repo, and let us know about it.
-We'll link to it from here, until the package manager is ready.
+It would be great if you could make your project into a package - just make it a separate GitHub repo and let us know about it.
+We'll link to it in the `IncludeOS README <https://github.com/hioa-cs/IncludeOS/blob/master/README.md>`__

 Issue tracker
 -------------